Do We Really Need SFT? Prompt-as-Policy over Knowledge Graphs for Cold-start Next POI Recommendation: Prompt-as-Policy

-where $M$ is a per-card cap.
-The learned policy introduced in Section~\ref{sec:promptaspolicy} will decide which rationales to keep, how many to use, and how they are ordered.
+The policy learner introduced in Section~\ref{sec:promptconstruction} will decide which rationales to keep from the pool, how many to use via $M$, and how they are ordered.
 The prompt policy not only determines the subset and quantity of evidences but also controls their presentation sequence.
 Recent research has shown that the reasoning performance of LLMs can be highly sensitive to variations in in-context examples~\cite{liu2025grl,lu2022fantastically,liu2021makes}, motivating our design to explicitly model evidence ordering as part of the policy.